-The Companies Act, 2013 requires that where a company issues debentures, it shall create a debenture redemption reserve out of profits of the company available for payment of dividend.
+The Companies Act, 2013 requires that where a Company issues debentures, it shall create a debenture redemption reserve out of profits of the Company available for payment of dividend.
 The Company is required to maintain a Debenture Redemption Reserve of 25% of the value of debentures issued by a public issue.
-The amounts credited to the debenture redemption reserve may not be utilised by the company except to redeem debentures.
+The amounts credited to the debenture redemption reserve may not be utilised by the Company except to redeem debentures.
 The Ministry of Corporate Affairs (MCA) has amended the Companies (Share Capital and Debenture) Rules, 2014, doing away with creation of debenture redemption reserve by NBFCs with respect to issue of non convertible debentures (NCDs).
 Vide the said amendment, now NBFCs are required on or before 30 April of each year to invest or deposit in prescribed securities, a sum not less than 15 per cent of the debentures maturing during the year ending on 31 March of the next year.
-Accordingly, during the year ended March 31, 2023, the Company has transferred Rs.
-Nii (March 31, 2022: Rs.
-238,68 crores) to the General Reserve in respect of Debenture Redemption Reserve no longer required.
+Accordingly, during the year ended March 31, 2024, the Company has transferred Rs.
+7.35 crores (March 31, 2023; Rs.
+Nil crores) to the General Reserve in respect of Debenture Redemption Reserve no longer required.